Samburu Game

 mix of animal and plant life, most of which rely on

 the Ewaso Ngiro River for survival.
-Wildlife found

-includes buffalos, cheetahs, eland, elephant, gazelles,
+found includes buffalos, cheetahs, eland, elephant,

-gerenuk, hippos, leopards, lions, oryx.
-Four of the
+gazelles, gerenuk, hippos, leopards, lions, oryx.

-the Somali ostrich and the kori bustard.
+flying bird; the Somali ostrich and the kori bustard.

 The